Jolanta-Paliszewska/Data_Visualization/README.md

 Vegan and vegetarian food nutrition - the new food trends?
 ========
+My task was to create a visualization of the survey.
 I developed an interest in the subject having come into contact with vegetarian and vegan lifestyles in my everyday life ever more often.
 Nutrition is no longer a marginal phenomenon in today's world.

 This Project was made for the Input/Output